Global Privacy Policy

 Non-Essential cookies are not essential to the website functionality but serve some other unique purpose in three subcategories:

-- “Performance” cookies (sometimes referred to as static cookies) collect information about the user’s behavior on the website without collecting personal information, for example:
+- “Performance” cookies (sometimes referred to as statistics cookies) collect information about the user’s behavior on the website without collecting personal information, for example:

 - Pages the user visits.